 Joy is delighted to have been awarded the post of Composer in Residence at Cambridge University Music Society for the 2016-17 season. …

-Joy Lisney is one of the most exciting young string players to emerge in recent years.
-Her early promise was highlighted by Carlton Television when they chose her, at the age of six, as a possible high achiever of the twenty first century.
+Joy Lisney is one of the most exciting young musicians to emerge in recent years.
+Her early promise as a cellist was highlighted by Carlton Television when they chose her, at the age of six, as a possible high achiever of the twenty first century.

 She has since fulfilled expectations with a distinguished international career, launched by a debut series of two concerts at the Amsterdam Concertgebouw in 2012.

 Joy has enjoyed collaborations with artists including Dame Emma Kirkby, Alexander Baillie, Howard Williams, Huw Watkins, the Allegri Quartet and the Wihan Quartet and also performs regularly in duo with her father James Lisney.
 Venues for duo recitals have included Amsterdam’s Concertgebouw, Queen's Hall Edinburgh, St. George’s Bristol, the Leipzig Gewandhaus and St. John's Smith Square.
 In 2014 she performed all five Beethoven cello sonatas in a single concert in a tour concluding with a sold-out performance at London’s Southbank Centre.
 Projects in 2017 have included a Schubert Quintet Tour with the Allegri Quartet, concerto performances by Prokofiev, Haydn and Turnage and the Cello Song recital tour.

 As a passionate advocate of new music Joy has commissioned two new works from the Dutch composer Jan Vriend, the first of which she recorded on her debut CD in 2012.
 In 2014 she performed as a London Sinfonietta Emerging Artist at the BBC Proms in a concert broadcast on Radio 3 to celebrate the 80th birthday of Sir Peter Maxwell-Davies.
-In 2017 Joy has been selected to open the Park Lane Group Recital Series at St. John’s Smith Square, for which she will perform a solo recital including two premieres, one of which will be her own composition.
+In April 2017 Joy performed on the opening night of the Park Lane Group Recital Series at St. John’s Smith Square, performing a solo recital including two premieres, one of which her own composition.
 Future performances of this work are set for venues across the UK and Europe, including St-Martin-in-the-Fields and the Wigmore Hall.